BernardHugo/GUIOOP/README.md

-This is a java OOP project of creating a simple gacha application.
+This is a java OOP project of creating a simple gacha application game.
 This has been done by Bernard Hugo and my friends Nicholas Javier and Darren Engelbert.